baelzabubba/LVGL_WeatherNTime/README.md

 This version adds JSON configuration from SD storage and an NNTP time client.

 Additionally, this sketch makes use of 2 timers to manage the data from the two separate sources.

+This version of the sketch has also been altered for LVGL v 2.8.0